WE-Kaito/digimon-tcg-simulator/How-to-run-in-local-environment.md

 - Go inside the frontend and build the react app:
 `cd frontend`

+- Install packages with:
+`npm install`

+- Build frontend with:
 `npm run build`

 - Copy the `dist` folder inside the backend app folder: